easttennesseecc-star/Q-Top-Dog-IDE/GITHUB_OAUTH_VS_API_KEY_VISUAL.md

         Once you close VS Code, access stops.
 ```

-### API Key (Q-IDE)
+### API Key (Top Dog)
 ```
 You go to Netflix and ask for an access card.

-Netflix says: "I don't know who you are (Q-IDE).
+Netflix says: "I don't know who you are (Top Dog).
-              But I'll give you a card IF you confirm you want Q-IDE to have access."
+              But I'll give you a card IF you confirm you want Top Dog to have access."

-You: "Yes, I want to give Q-IDE permission."
+You: "Yes, I want to give Top Dog permission."

 Netflix: "OK, here's your card.
 Keep it safe.
           You can return it anytime."

-You: "I'm putting this card in Q-IDE."
+You: "I'm putting this card in Top Dog."

-Result: Q-IDE has ongoing access with YOUR permission.
+Result: Top Dog has ongoing access with YOUR permission.
         You can revoke it anytime by returning the card.
 ```

 ---

-## Why Can't Q-IDE Use OAuth?
+## Why Can't Top Dog Use OAuth?

 ### The Technical Problem: